Since when has this concept been used in law?

 And today, what about it?

 The 1998 Rome Statute establishing the International Criminal Court represents the most recent and comprehensive consensus of the international community on this issue.
-In France, the crime against humanity enters into law in 1964.
-A law of 1994 precisely defines it in French law by taking into account the jurisprudence (Barbie trial in 1987 and Touvier in 1994).
+In France, the crime against humanity enters the law in 1964.
+A law of 1994 defines it precisely in French law by taking into account the case law (Barbie trial in 1987 and Touvier in 1994).

 Synonym of genocide.
 Genocide refers only to intentional and systematic extermination of persons related to nationality, ethnicity, race or religion.
-The scope of application of crime against humanity is much broader and may concern a variety of acts: arbitrary arrests, slavery, persecutions, etc.
+The scope of crime against humanity is much broader and may cover a variety of acts: arbitrary arrests, slavery, persecutions, etc.

-I reply: No, unlike a war crime, crimes against humanity are not necessarily related to an armed conflict.
+I reply: No, unlike a war crime, crimes against humanity are not necessarily linked to an armed conflict.
 An act committed in peacetime can therefore be considered a crime against humanity.